-Reflecting the industry-leading research of the Department of Health Management and Informatics, this executive program harnesses your existing knowledge while training you to manage the complex information technology infrastructure of health care organizations, strengthen security and use data to streamline patient care delivery.
+Reflecting the industry-leading research of the Department of Biomedical Informatics, Biostatistics and Medical Epidemiology, this executive program harnesses your existing knowledge while training you to manage the complex information technology infrastructure of health care organizations, strengthen security and use data to streamline patient care delivery.

 The University of Missouri School of Medicine designed the online master’s in health informatics for professionals with at least three years of relevant experience.
 As you’ll discover, physicians, nurses, clinical professionals and information technology specialists enroll to grow their understanding of information systems and data applications in the health care field.
 For such individuals, this format creates a collaborative, enriching environment for sharing knowledge and developing career-enhancing connections as you learn to develop, improve and evaluate information technology and data applications at operational and enterprise levels.

-Based on where you see yourself long term, students entering the program complete the online master of science in health informatics alone or in conjunction with the master of health administration (MHA) to strengthen their managerial and organizational leadership skills.
+Based on where you see yourself long term, students entering the program complete the online master of science in health informatics to strengthen their managerial and organizational leadership skills.

-For questions, contact Lhakpa Lama, coordinator of student recruitment and admissions, at Ldlpdp@missouri.edu or call 573-884-0698.
-This program is administered by the Department of Health Management and Informatics.
+For questions, contact admissions at email@example.com.
+This program is administered by the Department of Biomedical Informatics, Biostatistics and Medical Epidemiology.

 Official nameMaster of science in health informatics and bioinformatics with an emphasis in health informatics